Ease of Use

 CCE can work with existing continuous integration and continuous delivery (CI/CD) pipelines to automatically complete code compilation, image building, dark launching, and containerization based on source code.

-Reduces scripting workload by more than 80% through streamlined process interaction.
+Reduce scripting workload by more than 80% through streamlined process interaction.

-Provides various APIs to integrate with existing CI/CD systems, greatly facilitating customization.
+Provide various APIs to integrate with existing CI/CD systems, greatly facilitating customization.

-Schedules tasks flexibly with a fully containerized architecture.
+Schedule tasks flexibly with a fully containerized architecture.

-Applications and data can be seamlessly migrated between your on-premise network and the cloud, facilitating resource scheduling and disaster recovery (DR).
+Applications and data can be seamlessly migrated between your on-premises network and the cloud, facilitating resource scheduling and disaster recovery (DR).
 This is made possible through environment-independent containers, network connectivity between private and public clouds, and the ability to collectively manage containers on CCE and your private cloud.